RandNMR73/CS149_A3/render/render_documentation/render.md

 ## Minor CUDA-Specific Optimizations
 Will add later (these optimizations come from suggestions made throughout the code files)

+## Optimizations
+Note that all of the following optimization directions are various angles of attack we can potentially pursue.
+Whether or not we use any of the optimizations below will be determined based on how the algorithm is implemented and what the baseline performance is.

+### Utilizing Tensor Cores
+Performing the scan operation on tensor cores and generally trying to cast as many of our computations as possible as matrix operations since tensor cores are heavily optimized for this.
+By default, kernels will be mapped to CUDA Cores unless mixed-precision or matrix operations are used.
+One way to utilize tensor cores is to use FP16/INT8 precision operations or libraries like CUTLASS/cuBLAS.

+### CUTLASS/cuBLAS
+By casting as many operations as possible in terms of matrices, we can utilized heavily optimized libraries which ran efficiently on NVIDIA GPUs.

+### Coalesced memory access
+The use of vectorized data types such as `float4` allows each thread to load/store multiple data elements in a single memory transaction which can reduce latency and improve bandwidth utilization, since the number of instructions and memory transactions are reduced.
+Using types like `float4` also lead to improved alignment of memory accesses (i.e. aligning data to 32, 64, or 128 byte boundaries).

+### Tensor Memory Accelerator
+The TMA allows you to issue special memory instructions for efficient data movement through the use of asynchronous loads/stores of a portion of a tensor from global to shared memory.
+The use of asynchronous memory operations on tensor cores can be better than standard memory operations on GPUs in cases where data transfers can be overlapped with actual computation.

+### Thrust
+Thrust has optimized implementations for operations like scan and sort which will be used in our renderer algorithm.
+Calling `thrust::sort()` and any other similar functions based on our implementation should lead to a performance boost.

 ## Useful Diagrams
 | ![](<Screenshot from 2024-11-10 03-59-48.png>) |
 |:--:|